-When calculating the amount of “Resin” used in the overall Product, use the substance information (% of each substance) and multiply it by the quantity of “Resin” found in the Bill of Materials for that Product.
+When calculating the amount of “Resin” used in the overall product, use the substance information (percent of each substance) and multiply it by the quantity of “Resin” found in the BoM for that product.

 Grams of Substance = g of Product x % of Substance/100

 For example, 1 x 70/100 = 0.7 g